-Ice crystallized on the windshield, then a tire burst on the way to school, making you late.
+Ice crystallized on the windshield and then a tire burst on the way to school, making you late.
 By the time you arrived, the computer (with the video clip and presentation cued up) froze.
 Minutes later, Jason pulled the fire alarm while you tried to catch up on parent emails.
 During lunch duty, a student was punched in the nose.
-Your nose is stuffy while you explain to the principal right before an IEP meeting why your plans haven't been submitted yet.
-The day trudges along. . .
-At last, the final bell rings, and in your first quiet moment of the day, thoughts of leaving the teaching profession suddenly seem, well, right.
+Your nose is stuffy while you explain to the principal right before an IEP meeting why your plans haven’t been submitted yet.
+The day trudges along...
+At last the final bell rings, and in your first quiet moment of the day, thoughts of leaving the teaching profession suddenly seem, well, right.

 It’s that moment when you want to say, “I quit!”

-Here's a secret.
-Most teachers, at some point, feel like giving up.
-Most feel the weight of not having done enough, feel the frustrations of negative media attention, and feel challenged by apathetic or disruptive students.
-Sometimes, the limits and loneliness of the lighthouse keeper are overwhelming.
-That's when the enormity of our task feels insurmountable and we despair.
+But here’s a secret: Most teachers, at some point, feel like giving up.
+Most feel the weight of not having done enough, the frustrations of negative media attention, and the challenges of apathetic or disruptive students.
+Sometimes the limits and loneliness of the lighthouse keeper are overwhelming.
+That’s when the enormity of our task feels insurmountable and we despair.

 1. Find a Friendly Shoulder

 Call a trusted colleague, preferably one who’s been teaching a long time.
 Vent.
 Cry.
 Laugh hysterically and have a glass of beer or wine.
 Tell them about your struggles and frustrations.
 All teachers can recount a story of a crazed student or parent.
 Just ask them.
 Take this time to break the isolation of our work.
 No one escapes from teaching—or for that matter, any profession—without wondering if he or she made the right choice.
 Not even Teachers of the Year.
 In other words, dear colleague, you are not alone.